camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/40-migrate-cockpit-plugins.html.md

       }
     },
     // for the example, I wrote the dialog controller here
-    // but it was generally found in separate file (could have been "BimBamBum" for instance)
+    // but it was generally found in a separate file (could have been "BimBamBum" for instance)
     controller: [
     // here "dialog" is the dialogInstance and "foo" and "bar" are _resolved_ (see above) 'dialog', 'foo', 'bar',